learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 Exciting!

-All the annoying tasks that were not data science are just removed from the equation.
+All those annoying tasks that take you away from data science are removed from the equation.

 You can finally focus on what you know best: the data science!